Bike cleaning: tips for home and on the road

 Medium pressure washer

-The medium pressure is sufficient for bicycle cleaning and gentle at the same time.
+The medium pressure is sufficient for cleaning bicycles and gentle at the same time

 Pressure washer